 How access works with Talkspace

-States served: Talkspace is available in all 50 states and Washington, D.C. and can be accessed internationally in most countries with an internet connection.
+States served: Talkspace is available in all 50 states and can be accessed internationally in most countries with an internet connection.

 Matching process: Talkspace uses a proprietary algorithm to match you with a provider, which takes an average of 48 hours.
-It considers your clinical needs, location, insurance, and preferences for provider gender and language.
+The algorithm considers your clinical needs, location, insurance, and preferences for provider gender and language.

 Session formats: The platform's primary feature is asynchronous messaging (text, audio, or video), which allows you to message your provider anytime.
 You can also schedule 30-minute live video, audio, or chat sessions.